Dhodraj/Dev_ToDo/README.md

 # ToDo-App

-Created using React Js and Google Firebase.
+It is a Normal ToDo List saver using React Js and Google Firebase.

 # See Live